Contrasting Newell Brands (NWL) & Its Competitors

 |2.47

-Newell Brands currently has a consensus price target of $29.86, indicating a potential upside of 33.83%.
-As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 33.66%.
-Given Newell Brands’ stronger consensus rating and higher probable upside, analysts clearly believe Newell Brands is more favorable than its peers.
+Newell Brands presently has a consensus price target of $29.43, suggesting a potential upside of 32.38%.
+As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 31.37%.
+Given Newell Brands’ stronger consensus rating and higher possible upside, equities research analysts plainly believe Newell Brands is more favorable than its competitors.

-90.0% of Newell Brands shares are held by institutional investors.
-Comparatively, 76.3% of shares of all “Plastics products, not elsewhere classified” companies are held by institutional investors.
-0.6% of Newell Brands shares are held by company insiders.
-Comparatively, 8.1% of shares of all “Plastics products, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Summary

-Newell Brands beats its peers on 10 of the 15 factors compared.
+Newell Brands beats its competitors on 10 of the 15 factors compared.

 Newell Brands, Inc. engages in the manufacture, marketing, and sale of consumer and commercial products.
 It operates through the following segments: Commercial Solutions, Home Appliances, Home Solutions, Learning and Development, and Outdoor and Recreation.
 The Commercial Solutions segment includes commercial cleaning and maintenance solutions, closet and garage organization, hygiene systems and material handling solutions, connected home and security, and smoke and carbon monoxide alarms.
 The Home Appliances segment designs, manufactures, sources, markets, and distributes household products, including kitchen appliances.
 The Home Solutions segment consists of food and home storage products, fresh preserving products, vacuum sealing products, gourmet cookware, bakeware and cutlery, and home fragrance products.
 The Learning and Development segment deals with writing instruments, art products, activity-based adhesive and cutting products, labeling solutions, and baby gear and infant care products.
 The Outdoor and Recreation segment includes global consumer active lifestyle products for outdoor and outdoor-related activities.
 The company was founded in 1903 and is headquartered in Atl